003random/003Recon/README.md

 13. Start a wpscan on the wordpress sites
 14. Do a nmap service scan

+More tools in comming soon / in progress  :wink:

 All output will get saved in a folder named by the domain, in the output folder.
 In this folder it will create files with the discovered content.